 The Cleveland Clinic defines sleep disorders as “conditions that impair your sleep or prevent you from getting restful sleep and, as a result, can cause daytime sleepiness and other symptoms.”
 While anyone could experience trouble with sleep on occasion, it becomes a greater concern if sleeplessness occurs regularly, and you’re struggling to perform your regular activities at work, school and/or home because you feel tired all the time.
 If those statements ring true, it’s time to talk to a doctor.
-You could be among the 70 million adults in the US experiencing chronic sleep problems.
 Below, you’ll find descriptions of some of the common sleep disorders.

 Insomnia